catseye/The-Dossier/README.md

 ===========

 Writings by Chris Pressey.
 May be curational in nature (whatever that means.)
 May pertain to Cat's Eye Technologies, or may not.
-Subject to editing.

-Will eventually be hosted somewhere like `github.io` or `catseye.tc` with some pretty styling, but for now should be readable directly on `github.com`.

 Articles marked *(U)* are under construction.
+Articles with a published-date are "frozen".
+All other articles are subject to change.

 Articles Contained Herein
 -------------------------